-8.314.5.3 STATUTORY AUTHORITY: The New Mexico medicaid program is administered pursuant to regulations promulgated by the federal department of health and human services under Title XIX of the Social Security Act, as amended and by the state human services department pursuant to state statute.
+- 8.314.5.3 STATUTORY AUTHORITY: The New Mexico medicaid program is administered pursuant to regulations promulgated by the federal department of health and human services under Title XIX of the Social Security Act, as amended and by the state human services department pursuant to state statute.
 [See NMSA 1978 27 2 12 et. seq.
 (Repl.
 Pamp.
 1991).]
-See NMSA 1978 27-2-12 et seq.
-[8.314.5.3 NMAC - Rp, 8.314.5.3 NMAC, 3-1-07; A, 4/1/12]
+See NMSA 1978, Section 27-2-12 et seq.
+The New Mexico medicaid program and other health care programs are administered pursuant to regulations promulgated by the federal department of health and human services under title XIX of the Social Security Act as amended or by state statute.
+[8.314.5.3 NMAC Rp, 8.314.5.3 NMAC, 3-1-07; A, 9-14-12] - 8.314.5.6 OBJECTIVE: The objective of [these regulations] this rule is to govern the service portion of the New Mexico medicaid program.
+These policies describe eligible providers, covered services, noncovered services, utilization review, and provider reimbursement.